asoderman/docCLI/README.md

 ## How do I get it?

-Download this repo and run the setup.py with python3.6
+Download this repo and run the setup.py

+Pip support coming soon.

+Python 3.x (including 3.7a) supported

 ## Usage: